zupta/slate/source/includes/_return_webhooks.md

 8. is_rvp inside additional object tells the payload is for reverse orders. forward_awb field contain the forward awb number for which return order has been placed and forward_reference_number will have the corresponding reference number.
 9. waybill number will be blank as order is not yet created on courier company (not manifested yet)
 10. clickpost_status_code will have 101 value which is Return Order Placed.
+10. self_shipped: Either True or False depending upon how the return shipment is shipped, if shipped by customer, then self_shipped is True else False.

 ---